PhD in Progress (2019–): RSS-based Tech Podcasting and Media Ecology

-Since July 2019, I have re-entered the academic world, enrolling in a part-time Doctor of Philosophy at the University of Wollongong (UOW).
-Based in the Faculty of Law, Humanities and the Arts, I will be working—for no more than six years, hopefully—with two fantastic supervisors on a research project about podcasting and its place (as a platform and medium) within the ‘metadiscipline’ of media ecology.
+In July 2019, I re-entered the academic world, enrolling in a part-time Doctor of Philosophy at the University of Wollongong (UOW).
+Based in the Faculty of the Arts, Social Sciences and Humanities, I will be working—for no more than six years, hopefully—on a research project about podcasting and its place (as a platform and medium) within the ‘metadiscipline’ of media ecology.
 I’m aiming to share regular updates in the form of a PhD study journal, which is accessible in my archive.
+My two wonderful supervisors are Dr. Kate Bowles and Dr. Christopher Moore.

 As a part of my final year of communication and media studies at UOW, I submitted a first-class (HD) honours thesis with the title ‘It Just Works’: Rethinking Apple Brand Fandom.